PatrickPolcuch/CPSC354Project/docs/sudoCode_melodyTranslator.md

 melody SongToMelody(Song){
-    new melody m; // set up the melody that we are going to return int beat_Step = Song->tempo / 60.0; //This gives us how many seconds is in each beat
+    new melody m; // set up the melody that we are going to return double beat_Step = Song->tempo / 60.0; //This gives us how many seconds is in each beat

     int beatCount = 0;
     for each measure in Song->Measures{ //itterates through each measure in the song